Documents reveal the secret of the “Armenian miracle” of Karabakh

 [Mirza Jamal Javanshir of Karabakh.
 History of Garabagh; newspaper “Caucasus” 1855 №62, Tiflis // republished by the Academy of Sciences of Azerbaijan SSR, Baku 1959).

-In the 1876 census, although the number of ethnic groups was not indicated, it was denoted as the “dominant ethnicity”.
 From the 14 districts in the four counties that existed on the territory of Karabakh, the first place was given to “Tatars” (i.e. Turks) in the 12 “predominant nationalities”.
 And only in two districts – Armenians (Khankends in Shushinsky district and Karaklis in Zangezur district).

 Moreover, in the largest district in the territory of the former Karabakh Khanate, Shushinsky, which became the basis for the creation of the Armenian Autonomous Region of Nagorno-Karabakh in 1923, of the four districts, two Armenians are not mentioned in the 1876 census.